 Painted Arrow: The creamy green leaves of this plant sport spatters of light green.

-There are many types of houseplants that have similar requirements and look great when planted alongside these pretty plants.
+There are many types of indoor house plants that have similar requirements and look great when planted alongside these pretty plants.
 Here are three good examples:

 Red Aglaonema is a colorful, compact houseplant that can work well as a thick, bushy base surrounding a trellis filled with climbing Arrowhead Vine.